A $10 million lead gift from A. George “Skip” Battle ’66 will promote student success.

 The new initiatives will promote equal access to all aspects of the Dartmouth experience for students with financial need.
 The College intends to triple funds available to cover emergencies and other needs not met through Dartmouth financial aid, ranging from medical costs and eyeglasses to professional attire for interviews and living expenses during unpaid internships.

-Trustee Mitch Kurz ’73 and his wife, Sandy; Ann and Leslie T. Chao ’78; Jennifer and Alan Fournier, parents of a member of the Class of 2019; Samantha Schnee ’92 and Michael Hafner ’89; Maxine ’93 and Roberto Mauricio ’90; and Melissa and R. Bruce Rich ’70 join Battle in underwriting the expansion of the program.
+Trustee Mitch Kurz ’73 and his wife, Sandy; Ann and Leslie T. Chao ’78; Jennifer and Alan Fournier, parents of a member of the Class of 2019; Samantha Schnee ’92 and Michael Hafner ’89; Maxine ’93 and Roberto Mauricio ’90; Melissa and R. Bruce Rich ’70, and The Beloved in Christ Foundation join Battle in underwriting the expansion of the program.

 Two days before the San Mateo gathering, President Hanlon announced an ambitious scholarship initiative in honor of Dartmouth’s 250th anniversary.
 The “250 for Dartmouth’s 250th” initiative aims to raise the number of scholarships endowed through the Call to Lead campaign to 250 during this anniversary year.
 That would mean creating 102 scholarship endowments of $100,000 or more by Dec.
 31.